The Key Charter

 Tudge believed the pet industry needed a source of information where pet owners and pet professionals who are committed to using force-free training and pet care methods could share ideas, exchange best practices, continue their education, collaborate on efforts and find resources that were truly force-free based.
 In addition, she felt that the pet-owning public needed an educational resource that would clarify the differences in training and pet care methodologies available and where a pet owner could be confident that the information, services and products offered were on the forefront of force-free training and pet care.

-PPG’s growth and direction are now guided by a steering committee comprised of industry experts with special council provided by pet industry notables.
+PPG’s growth and direction are guided by an independent Board of Directors and daily guidance is provided by the PPG steering committee comprised of industry Professionals with special council provided by pet industry notables.
 To address issues of particular concern, The PPG has established special committees responsible for membership education, communication, advocacy and ethics.

 Not wanting to be “all things to all people” the PPG is the only professional pet industry member association that advocates for force-free dog training and pet care and requires that its members adhere to its “Guiding Principles” which are made available to the public.

 The Pet Professional Guild Association Structure